If you’ve spent any time around fiddle leaf fig owners, you’ve probably heard them say to shower your fiddle leaf fig.

 The Benefits of Showering Your Fiddle Leaf Fig

-This is probably the biggest benefit of giving your fiddle a shower!
+Shower your fiddle leaf fig and reap the benefits!
 Showering can be an effective method for cleaning dust and dirt off your fiddle leaf fig leaves.

 Dust on the leaves doesn’t just look bad, it can hurt your plant!
 Dust can clog your plant’s pores, which makes it difficult for the plant to carry out photosynthesis (make energy from sunlight).
 It can also interfere with your plant’s respiration.
 Dusty leaves can essentially starve AND suffocate your plant!